 A wine cooler that drifts off temperature can cook a collection in a few warm days.
 We get these calls all over San Diego County.
 The unit won’t hold 55 degrees, it buzzes at night, or there’s water pooling under the door.
 Most of the time it’s a fan, a thermostat, or a worn door seal.
 Sometimes it’s the compressor or the cooling module.
-Either way, we diagnose the exact part before we quote you anything.
+Either way, the technician diagnoses the exact part before quoting you anything.

 Water on the floor scares people, and it should.
 Left alone it warps cabinetry and shorts the control board.
 On most builds the cause is a clogged defrost drain, a cracked drip tray, or a door gasket that’s lost its seal and lets warm humid air condense inside.
-We clear the drain, reseat or replace the tray, and test the gasket with a dollar bill before we leave.
-We carry common gaskets, fans, and drain parts on the truck.
+The technician clears the drain, reseats or replaces the tray, and tests the gasket with a dollar bill before leaving.
+Techs in the network typically carry common gaskets, fans, and drain parts for the visit.

 Compressor vs. thermoelectric wine cooler repairs